QuentinRa/blog.quentinra.dev/special/ilo/lists/index.md

     (it won't compile otherwise)
-  * remove ``RunAllTests.java`` unless you want to do the same 2-minutes tutorial like in the previous TP (check it out for the setup if you do)
+  * remove ``RunAllTests.java`` unless you want to do the same 2-minutes tutorial like in the previous TP (check it out for the setup, if you do)
 * ...

 <hr class="sr">